-One of my concerns in life, is trying not to get caught in the very meaning of our reality for there is not an option of absolute truth.
+One of my life’s greatest concerns is remembering that reality is not an absolute truth.

-María Cristina Carbonell, Venezuelan, born in Puerto Rico, 1964, is a versatile artist who expresses herself freely through drawing, painting, photography, sculpture and video.
+María Cristina Carbonell — Venezuelan, born in Puerto Rico — is a versatile artist who expresses herself freely through drawing, painting, photography, sculpture, and video/film.

-Carbonell studied Drawing at The Museum of Fine Arts in Boston (1982 to 1984) and at The Art Student League, in New York (1985 to 1987) where she also obtained a BA in Fashion Design from F.I.T – Fashion Institute of Technology-, N.Y.C.
+Carbonell studied drawing at the Museum of Fine Arts, Boston (1982–1984) and at The Art Students League of New York (1985–1987).
+She obtained a BA in fashion design from the Fashion Institute of Technology (FIT), in New York (1987).

-Since 1989 Carbonell has exhibited in museums and galleries in Caracas, Barcelona, Sao Paolo, Madrid, México D.F, London, New York, Miami, Taipei, Basel.
+Since 1989, Carbonell has exhibited in museums and galleries in Caracas, Barcelona, São Paulo, Madrid, México DF, London, New York, Miami, Taipei, and Basel.

-She lives and works in Miami since 2010.
+She has lived and worked in Miami since 2010.